jdinhify/vscode-theme-gruvbox/README.md

 Please, report issues/bugs and suggestions for improvements to the issue [here](https://github.com/jdinhify/vscode-theme-gruvbox/issues).

-We're not users of Light versions so we need help to make light versions better.
 Please contribute if you have any suggestions. **PRs are welcomed!** :rocket:

 ### Tips